 I had read practically all forty of the Hardy Boys mysteries, plus half the Nancy Drew stories too.
 They were starting to seem childish to me; I was ready to try some more grownup books.

 But this particular one, called The Sinister Signpost, was pretty good.
 It centered on a mysterious sign shaped like a big red hand that one of the Hardy Boys saw suddenly turn and point in the direction of the next big clue to the mystery.

 I had just peeked ahead to the last chapter, where the same red hand was supposed to point out who did it, when my brother Clair came in and tapped me on the shoulder.
 “You wanna see somethin’ cool?” he said, beckoning me to follow.

 We went down the hall to the next bedroom, where my sisters slept.
-Evelyn, the oldest, had cranked the louvered window next to her bed open just a bit and was peeking out.
+Evelyn, the oldest, had cranked open the louvered window next to her bed just a bit and was peeking out.
 “Omigod,” she cried, “get a load of this!”

 I leaned over her and put my eye to the opening.
 Through what seemed like curtains of solid rain I caught glimpses of the playground across the street.
-The swings were going like crazy, flying far higher than any of us had been able to make them go, and then careening back way out to the other side, as if invisible giants were riding them full blast.
+The swings were going like crazy, flying far higher than any of us had been able to make them go, then careening back way out to the other side, as if invisible giants were riding them full blast.
 The little merry-go-round, with nobody on it, was whirling in a blur, faster than I had ever seen it go.